Barrow Holographic Dark Energy in Brane World Cosmology: Brief overview of BHDE

 \section{Brief overview of BHDE}

-Recently, Barrow has suggested a modification of Bekenstein–Hawking entropy as quantum deformation may lead to the black hole horizon acquiring a fractal structure which effectively increases its surface area \cite{barrow2020area}.
-Barrow started from Schwarzschild black hole and went on to produce what he called a rough black hole by attaching many smaller spheres to touch its outer surface and yet smaller spheres touching the surfaces of those spheres.
+Recently, Barrow has suggested a modification of Bekenstein - Hawking (BH here onwards) entropy as quantum deformation may lead to the black hole horizon acquiring a fractal structure which effectively increases its surface area \cite{barrow2020area}.
+Barrow started from the Schwarzschild black hole and went on to produce what he termed as the rough black hole by attaching many smaller spheres to touch its outer surface and yet smaller spheres touching the surfaces of those spheres.
 This process is continued to obtain a fractal structure of the horizon.
 The modified entropy of this rough black hole is then given by:

 where $A$ is the standard horizon area, $A_0$ is the Planck area and $\Delta$ is the quantifier for the quantum deformation. $\Delta = 0$ corresponds to no deformation and $\Delta = 1$ implies maximum deformation.
-While the standard HDE is realized from the inequality $\rho_{DE} L^4 \leq $, as shown in \cite{saridakis2020barrow}, the use of Barrow entropy instead of Bekenstein–Hawking entropy leads to:
+While the standard HDE is realized from the inequality $\rho_{DE}\leq L^4$, as shown in \cite{saridakis2020barrow}, the use of Barrow entropy instead of BH entropy leads to: